Series 1: Letters received & papers filed with them (1822 - 1827)

 Regular Vessels

 Correspondence concerning cargo and passenger vessels transporting prisoners, supplies, and passengers to and from the Moreton Bay settlement.
-Ships mentioned include the John, Curlew, Harlequin, Earl St Vincent, Andromeda, John Barry, Sophia Jane, and Captain Cook.
+The vessels include the John, Curlew, Harlequin, Earl St Vincent, Andromeda, John Barry, Sophia Jane, and Captain Cook.

 Description